iamrahulramu/Enhancing-IoV-Security-Using-Lightweight-Cryptographic-Algorithm---ASCON/README.md

 ---

 ## Acknowledgements
-This project was a collaborative effort developed between August 2023 and May 2024.
+This project was submitted as my undergraduate thesis (Final-Year Project) at the Department of Electronics and Communication Engineering, SSN College of Engineering, Chennai, Tamil Nadu.
+It was a collaborative effort developed between August 2023 and May 2024.
 Special thanks to my fellow contributors, S. Sai Eshwar and Nivetha Elango, for their valuable contributions, and to our supervisors, Dr. Kaythry Pandurangan and Mrs. Bhuvaneshwari A. J., for their continuous guidance and support.

 We also express our sincere gratitude to [Maria Eichlseder](https://github.com/meichlseder) and [Han Wu](https://github.com/wuhanstudio) for their publicly available implementations of the ASCON and PRESENT algorithms, respectively.
 The scripts [Implementation/ascon.py](Implementation/ascon.py) and [Algorithms/present_image_encryption.ipynb](Algorithms/present_image_encryption.ipynb) in this repository were largely adapted from their work.
 Implementations of the TEA and AES algorithms in the [Algorithms](Algorithms/) directory were adapted from publicly available educational and open-source references.